AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 Fortran is a compiled generic programming language, with a strong penchant towards numerical--and especially matrix--computations.
 Over time, Fortran standards have evolved since its creation in the mid-20th century to add more modern features like *object-oriented programming* (which we will not be touching on until Python).
 One of the recent standards, Fortran 95, is what we will be focusing on for this course because this was the version that provided an easy interface to *parallelization*--meaning splitting up a large set of computations across multiple computer processors.
 But do note that most--if not all--of the features present in older versions (e.g. FORTRAN 77) are *backwards compatible*, meaning they can still be used in Fortran 95.

 One legacy of Fortran is, as you just saw in the previous paragraph with the stylized '77 name, the use of ALL UPPER CASE LETTERS.
 As the language has evolved, the use of caps has relaxed from a requisite to an option.
 But keeping the backwards compatibility means that Fortran is case insensitive: you can define a variable named `data` and access it with `data`, `dATA`, `DATA`, or any other combination therein.
 For readability purposes, we will be using upper case for any language statements and lower case when referencing variables.
-One other intricacy of Fortran to keep in mind is that lines cannot be longer than 132 characters.
+One other intricacy of Fortran to keep in mind is that lines cannot be longer than 132 characters; if you need to spill over one statement onto another line, use the ampersand (`&`) to terminate the first line and continue on the following.

 Let's start our first piece of Fortran code!
 Open up your terminal and edit a new file called `calculator.f95`.
 This program is going to calculate a variety of meteorological quantities based on a few observations we have.